apache/nuttx/configs/freedom-k64f/README.txt

        CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIW=y : ARM/mbed toolcahin (arm-none-elf-gcc)
        CONFIG_INTELHEX_BINARY=y            : Output formats: Intel hex binary

-    3. The Serial Console is provided on UART3 with the correct pin configuration for use with an Arduino Serial Shield.
+    3. The Serial Console is provided on UART0 with the correct pin configuration for use with the OpenSDAv2 VCOM.
+This can be switched to use a RS-232 shield on UART3 by reconfiguring the serial console.

+       NOTE: On my Windows 10 / Cygwin64 system, the OpenSDAv2 VCOM is not
+       recognized.
+I probably need to install a driver?

     4. Support for NSH built-in applications is enabled, but no built-in applications have been configured in.